YD525/YD525/README.md

 I love chatting, so sometimes I get a little wordy—please don’t mind it. 😭 And… I really want to be famous someday.
 (Wait—forget I said that.
 I never said it.)

+If you think my work is not bad, please consider giving it a Star ⭐ as a small gesture of support.